 Researchers from the University of North Carolina recently found that taking prebiotics (which act as food or fertilizer for good bacteria) may help re-shape the bacteria in your gut and help you digest lactose.

-In their study, researchers had people with lactose intolerance take the prebiotic galactooligosaccharide (RP-G28) for 35 days while they also avoided dairy products.
+In their study, researchers had people with lactose intolerance take the prebiotic galactooligosaccharide (GOS) for 35 days while they also avoided dairy products.

 Their goal was to encourage the growth of gut bacteria that digest lactose.
 These gut bacteria could then pick up the digestive slack left by the missing lactase in the stomachs of people with lactose intolerance.
 And it seemed to work…